ana-edelinski/BookingApp/README.md

 # Booking App

-Academic Project for courses Software Specification and Modeling and Human-Computer Interaction, <br>
-Faculty of Technical Sciences, University of Novi Sad
+Academic Project for courses Software Specification and Modeling and Human Computer Interaction, Faculty of Technical Sciences, University of Novi Sad

 ## About Project